madetech/handbook/guides/process/scheduling/how_to_timesheet.md

 Where these commitments total less than 5 hours per week, they should be included in our standard operating overhead and should not be accounted for separately from billed hours.

-Note that some internal activities do not count towards this 5 hours as our clients are perceived to benefit from them indirectly.
+Some internal activities do not count towards the 5 hours as our clients benefit from them indirectly.
 These include:

 * Line management (1:1s etc.)
 * Taking part in communities of practice